onimitch/ffxi-ashita-minimapcontrol/README.md

 # minimapcontrol

-An ashita v4 addon to control the visiblity of the Ashita v4 minimap plugin.
+An ashita v4 addon to control the visiblity of the Ashita v4 minimap plugin, as well as automatically saving zoom levels per zone.
 Based on atom0s minimapmon (bundled with Ashita v4) with extra functionality.

 ## How to install: